Dow, S&P 500 end at record highs again, Google jumps

 | NEW YORK

-NEW YORK Stocks rose on Wednesday, with the Dow and S&P 500 hitting new all-time highs in a broad market rally as the recent upward momentum persisted.
+NEW YORK U.S. stocks rose on Wednesday, with the Dow and S&P 500 hitting new all-time highs in a broad market rally as the recent upward momentum persisted.

 The Nasdaq also hit its highest level since November 2000 although gains were limited by a steep decline in Apple (AAPL.O).
 Shares of the tech giant sold off in late afternoon trading after filings from hedge funds showed that the one-time Wall Street darling was dropped by more famous hedge fund managers in the first quarter.